alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.544`: Alchemical bombs are described as martial *thrown* weapon, but don't have the **Thrown** trait.
 * `p.544` in Splash Trait: "For example, if you threw a less acid flask and hit your target, that creature would take 1d6 persistent acid damage and 1 acid splash damage".
 It would also take an additional point of acid damage, as listed on the very last line of this page.
 * `p.552` in Giant Wasp Venom: "Stage 3 4d6 poison and clumsy".
 Missing the word "**damage**" after "poison".
+* `p.552`: Malyass Root Paste was passed over in the poison action reduction errata.
 * `p.556` in Armor Alternatives: Per a quote from Mark Seifter (thanks, PF Discord!), looks like the intention was that Bracers of Armor are supposed to have their listed dex cap of +5 from page 607.
 * ~~`p.566` in Dispelling Sliver: It is unclear what is rolled for the counteract check of the talisman.~~ [Addressed in errata][errata-1]